mfussenegger/nvim-jdtls/README.md

 ## Configuration

-To configure `nvim-jdtls`, add the following in `ftplugin/java.lua` within the neovim configuration base directory (e.g. `~/.config/nvim/ftplugin/java.lua`, see `:help base-directory`).
+To configure `nvim-jdtls`, add the following in `ftplugin/java.lua` within the Neovim configuration base directory (e.g. `~/.config/nvim/ftplugin/java.lua`, see `:help base-directory`).

 Watch out for the 💀, it indicates that you must adjust something.